2022 PDC World Cup of Darts Betting Tips & Predictions (June 16-19)

 The inaugural PDC World Cup of Darts was held in 2010, albeit the tournament was much different then.
 The first 3 iterations (2010, 2011, and 2012) featured 24 participating teams in the PDC Order of Merit, who met at the end of October, Following the World Grand Prix.

-The tournament grouped each nation’s top player with the second-highest rated player from the same country, with their average rating then used for seeding.
+The tournament grouped each nation’s top player with the second-highest-rated player from the same country, with their average rating then used for seeding.
 The early format also saw the top 8 nations directly qualify for the second round, while the remaining 16 had to start the tournament in Round 1.
 All matches were best-of-11 (Bo1).

 Things had changed since, most notably in 2013, when a new format was introduced, placing the 24 teams in groups of 3, each containing one of the top-8 ranked nations.
-Each team played one another in Bo9 doubles matches, with the top 2 teams advancing into the next stage.
+Each team played one another in Bo9 doubles matches, with the top 2 teams advancing to the next stage.

 2022 World Cup of Darts Odds – Bookies’ Favourites